SMB-5/SMBs-Psych-Fork-Main/README.md

+# SMB's Psych Fork
+This is a fork of Psych Engine 0.7.3 but with some features from Psych Engine 1.0 and a few other things too.

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.